Take MOT tester annual training and assessments

 If you’re not qualifed to test class 3 vehicles, you still can’t test them after completing group B training.
 You need to take an MOT qualification course for class 3 vehicles.

-Plan your MOT annual training
+Plan your MOT annual training using the syllabus

 Class 1 and 2 vehicles (group A)